Trucking Software vs Spreadsheets

 The Real Cost of Spreadsheets

 A spreadsheet is free in dollars.
 But if you spend 2-3 hours a week maintaining it, that's 100-150 hours per year.
-At a loaded rate of $50/hour, that's $5,000-$7,500 in lost earning potential.
+If your time is worth even $25-50/hour, that's real money you're spending on data entry instead of driving.

 Making the Switch